 "It ain't heavy Father, it's my Camera 65"

 Only eight crew members were required to lift the blimped Camera 65 onto a camera mount.
 And it looks like those eight guys are barely able hold it.
 Photo from the Raintree County location set.

-Left: Director of photography Robert L. Surtees, (behind camera) and director Edward Dmytryk plan a shot for Raintree County from the extended Chapman crane.
+Above: Director of photography Robert L. Surtees, (behind camera) and camera operator Meredith Nicholsen plan a shot for Raintree County from the extended Chapman crane.

 Panavision contracted with Mitchell Camera Corp. to build a 65mm camera.
 Metro dug several 70mm cameras out of storage, (they had been used on a few films in 1929-1930 in their Realife system.),